AtlasAnalyticsLab/ADPv2/finetuning/README.md

 ## Training

-Use the bash script train.sh to submit a training job.
-Replace /path/to/dataset to the your training data containing unlabelled images for pretraining.
-To achieve a batch size of 64, 4 A100 GPUS were used.
+Use the bash script finetune.sh to submit a training job.
+Specify the checkpoint weights from the pretraining phase to load pretrained weights.
+Alternatively leave path empty to run full end to end training without pretraining.